ProgrammingSam/quotation-generator/README.md

 -------------

 - Edit the config.yaml file with your company information;
+- Edit the config.yaml file with your invoice information;
 - Edit/add your clients to the config.yaml file;
-- Invoke the tasks defined in the rakefile to generate an invoice:
+- Invoke the tasks defined in the rakefile to generate an invoice :

 ```
 rake -T